FairDP: Certified Fairness with Differential Privacy: Introduction

-This paper aims to address this gap by proposing novel mechanisms that simultaneously achieve differential privacy and provide certificates on fairness.
-The main challenges in developing such a mechanism are: \textbf{(1)} Designing appropriate DP algorithms that can limit the impact of privacy-preserving noise on the model bias; and \textbf{(2)} Balancing the trade-offs between model utility, privacy, and fairness, while simultaneously providing useful fairness certificates.
+This paper aims to address this gap by proposing a novel training mechanism that significantly improves group fairness with certificates while preserving DP without significantly degrading model utility.
+The key challenges in developing such a mechanism are: \textbf{(1)} Designing appropriate DP algorithms that can limit the impact of privacy-preserving noise on the model bias; and \textbf{(2)} Balancing the trade-offs between model utility, privacy, and fairness, while simultaneously providing useful fairness certificates.

 \textbf{Contributions.} The paper makes two main contributions to address these challenges.
-First, it introduces a novel DP training mechanism called \textsc{FairDP}, which ensures certified fairness.
-The mechanism controls the amount of noise injected into groups of data points classified by fairness-sensitive attributes, such as race and gender.
-By controlling the disparate effects of noise on model fairness through group-specific clipping terms, \textsc{FairDP} enables the derivation and tightening of certified fairness bounds.
-Throughout the training process, the mechanism progressively integrates knowledge from each group model, leading to improved trade-offs between model utility, privacy, and fairness.
-Second, it conducts extensive experiments to analyze the interplay among utility, privacy, and fairness using various benchmark datasets.
-The results show that \textsc{FairDP} provides a better balance between privacy and fairness compared to existing baselines, including both DP-preserving mechanisms with or without fairness constraints.
+First, it introduces \textsc{FairDP}, a novel DP training mechanism with certified fairness. \textsc{FairDP} remedies the disparate effects of DP-preserving noise on model fairness through group-wise clipping terms, enabling us to derive and tighten certified fairness bounds under DP protection.
+Throughout the training process, the mechanism progressively integrates knowledge from each group model, significantly improving the trade-off between model utility, privacy, and fairness with upper-bounded utility losses.
+Second, an extensive theoretical and empirical analysis shows that \textsc{FairDP} provides a better balance between privacy and fairness than existing baselines while maintaining high model utility, including both DP-preserving mechanisms with or without fairness constraints.

-The significance of our theoretical and empirical analysis becomes apparent as it emphasizes the need to develop novel approaches for effectively combining data privacy preservation and fairness.
-In this context, FairDP represents an innovative solution that bridges this critical void.